broomhillcc/broomhillcc.github.io/content/meetings/_index.md

 ---
 title: "Meetings: Agendas and Minutes"
-description: "Here you will find the agendas of our meetings and their respective minutes"
+description: "BCC meets on the second Wednesday of the month at Broomhill Primary School.
+We do not meet in January, July and August.
+Our AGM is in October"
 ---